adnammit/notes/csharp.md

 		customer.InstanceCount = count; // nope
 	```
 * static classes cannot be instantiated or inherited and all members must be static
+* abstract classes cannot be static nor can they have static members

 ## Const And Readonly
 * **const** keyword creates a constant variable: